Willy Koppen

-Willy Koppen (7 January 1924 – 22 October 2002) was a Dutch motorcycle racer, one of the first women participating in international motor races during the 1950s.
+Willy Koppen (7 January 1924 – 22 October 2002) was a Dutch motorcycle racer and one of the first women to participate in international motor races during the 1950s.

 Early years

-Will Elisabeth Koppen was born on 7 January 1924 in Overveen and brought up in a non-motorcycling family.
-They lived very close to the Zandvoort Circuit where she took up riding motor cycles.
-She was a holder of the "80 star" of the circuit and drove her brand new Adler motorcycle at up to 130km/h.
-To afford her hobby, Koppen worked as both a nurse and a secretary during winter time to be fully focused on motorsport in summer time.
+Will Elisabeth Koppen was born on 7 January 1924 in Overveen and raised in a non-motorcycling family.
+She grew up near the Zandvoort Circuit, where she began riding motorcycles.
+She held the circuit's "80 star" and rode her new Adler motorcycle at speeds up to 130 km/h.
+To afford her hobby, Koppen worked as a nurse and secretary during the winter, allowing her to focus entirely on motorsport in the summer.

-Koppen was her own mechanic and, as an autodidact, she taught herself how to maintain and adjust an engine.
-In 1949 she obtained her motorcycle license and started to gain experience by driving through the Netherlands on a borrowed Saroléa motorcycle.
+As a self-taught mechanic, Koppen maintained and adjusted her own engines.
+She obtained her motorcycle license in 1949, gaining experience by riding a borrowed Saroléa motorcycle across the Netherlands.

-In 1950 she bought her first motorcycle, a Zündapp DB 200 from 1938, with which she made her first long-distance trip to Naples.
-In 1951 she made an other long trip to southern France and Switzerland in 1951, where she gained experience in mountain driving.
+In 1950, she bought her first motorcycle, a 1938 Zündapp DB 200, and took her first long-distance trip to Naples.
+She made another long trip to southern France and Switzerland in 1951, gaining experience in mountain riding.

 Racing career

-In 1952, Koppen took part in the FIM Trophée in Madrid, Spain, for the first time.
-In 1953 she became the first woman to win the Coupe de Dame of the 1600 kilometer non-stop rally of the FIM Trophée de Monaco, a 32-hour rally with time, speed and fuel consumption penalty points regulation.
-She drove an Adler MB 250 Motor.
-The following year, in 1954, she was the only woman to cross the finish line, leaving many men behind in the final results.
+In 1952, Koppen debuted at the FIM Trophée in Madrid, Spain.
+In 1953, she became the first woman to win the Coupe de Dame at the FIM Trophée de Monaco, a 1600 km non-stop, 32-hour rally regulated by time, speed, and fuel consumption penalty points.
+She rode an Adler MB 250 motorcycle.
+In 1954, she was the only woman to finish the rally, placing ahead of many male competitors.

-At both rallies she drove as a private solo driver, without a team nor team support.
-In 1953 she drove a factory Adler MB 250 engine, provided by the Adler Company.
-Having a crankcase protection and overhead exhaust pipes, as on the later Adler MB 250 S, made it suitable for the fast windy corners in the Alps.
+At both rallies, she competed as a private solo rider without team support.
+In 1953, she rode a factory Adler MB 250 provided by the manufacturer.
+Its crankcase protection and overhead exhaust pipes—features of the later Adler MB 250 S—made it suitable for the fast, winding Alpine corners.

-In 1954 she drove her own Adler MB 250.
-After the race she broke her foot in a motorcycle accident in Italy, but still participated at the ninth Alpine Rally in Schio, Italy.
+She rode her personal Adler MB 250 in 1954.
+Despite breaking her foot in a motorcycle accident in Italy after the Monaco race, she still competed in the ninth Alpine Rally in Schio.

-In 1955 she was provided with a trial enduro bike by the British motorcycle manufacturer Francis-Barnett, so she could participate in rough terrain competition.
-Unfortunately, the Koninklijke Nederlandse Motorrijders Vereniging (Royal Dutch Motorcyclists Association) (KNMV) did not allow her to participate in road races.
-As a woman she was only permitted to ride in the junior trails and junior reliability rides.
+In 1955, British motorcycle manufacturer Francis-Barnett provided her with a trial enduro bike for rough-terrain competitions.
+However, the Royal Dutch Motorcyclists Association (KNMV) barred her from road races; as a woman, she was only permitted to ride in junior trials and reliability rides.